Hurry, closing soon! Register now. Don't miss out.

 Kristien delivered the ‘Faculty of Architecture, Landscape and Visual Arts Annual Dean’s Lecture’ at The University of Western Australia on 18 August 2016.
 Kristien’s exhibition Self Made City was on display at the Cullity Gallery, the UWA Faculty of Architecture, Landscape and Visual Arts, Nedlands Campus from 18 August to 9 September 2016.

-The next stage of the project will be inviting individuals, through an open process, to come together become their own developer, to cooperate through the period of project planning and delivery while, after construction, the units are converted to individual ownership, as in a conventional development.
+The next stage of the project requires individuals to come together to become their own developer, to cooperate through the period of project planning and delivery while, after construction, the units are converted to individual ownership, as in a conventional development.